Recruitment privacy statement

 - in certain circumstances you will have given your consent to us to use your personal data.

-We may disclose your personal data to our affiliates for the purposes of:
+We may disclose your personal information to our affiliates for the purposes of:

 - the management and administration of our business and our affiliates’ business;